openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 View Top Responses (optional)
 ==================================

-If the instructor has included a **Top Responses** section, you can see the highest-scoring responses that your peers have submitted.
+If the course team included a **Top Responses** section, you can see the highest-scoring responses that your peers have submitted.
 This section only appears after you have completed all the steps of the assignment.